Medically reviewed by Drugs.com. Last updated on Nov 1, 2022.

 Doxycycline Hyclate Tablets Dosage and Administration

-Administration of adequate amounts of fluid along with the tablets is recommended to wash down the drug and reduce the risk of esophageal irritation and ulceration.
-(See ADVERSE REACTIONS Section).
+Administration of adequate amounts of fluid along with capsule and tablet forms of drugs in the tetracycline class is recommended to wash down the drugs and reduce the risk of esophageal irritation and ulceration (see ADVERSE REACTIONS).

 How is Doxycycline Hyclate Tablets Supplied

 Doxycycline Hyclate Tablets USP, 100 mg are supplied as mossy-green colored, round shaped, biconvex, film-coated tablets, debossed with “J8” on one side and plain on the other side.